IsaacScript/isaacscript/packages/docs/docs/main/directory-structure.md

 This is a template for a `.env` file; you are intended to copy it to `.env` and then fill in the values.

-The `.env` file is only needed if IsaacScript is publishing your mod to the Steam Workshop.
+However, the `.env` file is only needed if you are leveraging `steamcmd` in conjunction with `isaacscript publish` to publish your mod to the Steam Workshop.

 <br />